 Spirit of America

-“The Spirit of America is one of the most incredible events we will host all year,” said Roger Curtis, track president.
-“It has evolved out of a simple need to want to do something for 9-11 into a meaningful, heartfelt and truly good thing to do with our community.
-We are thrilled Michigan Blood has come on board to help us with this worthwhile and wonderful event.”A number of activities and events are planned to remember the events of 9-11.
-The “Home of the Brave” exhibit, located in the Michigan Room of the Pit Road Suites, will offer remembrance, education and inspiration of 9-11.
+“The Spirit of America is one of the more moving experiences we host,” said Roger Curtis, MIS president.
+“It has evolved out of a simple need to want to do something for 9/11 into a meaningful, heartfelt and truly good thing to do with our community.
+People graciously come out to donate for Michigan Blood and solemnly remember what tragically happened that day.”

-During the tour, donors will get an up-close view of more than 3,000 American flags proudly displayed at Unity Field to honor the victims of 9-11.
-The flags, each representing victims of the 9-11 attacks, are placed in the speedway’s Lot 10 by veterans.
+At the end of the tour, donors get an up-close view of more than 3,000 American flags proudly displayed at Unity Field to honor the victims of 9/11.
+Each flag represents a victim of the attacks, and are placed by community volunteers and the Columbia Central High School Honor Society.

 “Michigan Blood is proud to be part of the 15th Anniversary Spirit of America Event,” said Heidi Seitz, donor relations manager for Michigan Blood.
 “What a great experience donors get to be a part of – not only helping to save lives, but showing tribute and keeping the victims’ memories alive.”

 To participate in this extraordinary event and behind the scenes MIS experience, individuals must have an appointment to donate blood.
 The blood drive runs from 7 a.m. to 3 p.m.
 Appointments can be made by calling 1-866-MIBLOOD (642-5663).
 Beginning June 11, donors can also schedule online by visiting https://donate.miblood.org.

 To donate blood, individuals must be 17 years old (16 with parent/guardian consent), weigh at least